Proactive fertility testing can paint a picture of your reproductive potential

 Most women and men understand the importance of being proactive about their health.
 After all, they go to the dentist for cleanings twice a year and visit their family doctor for annual checkups.
 However, people often don’t think about proactive fertility testing as part of their healthcare routine.

 Patients shouldn’t wait until they’re sick to make healthy lifestyle choices.
 By the same token, they shouldn’t wait until they’re struggling to conceive to see a fertility doctor.
-Proactive fertility testing at our Las Vegas fertility center can help you learn more about your reproductive potential.
+Testing at our Las Vegas fertility center can help you learn more about your reproductive potential.

 Proactive fertility testing involves several important tests

 Knowledge is power when it comes to fertility, and patients can’t gain this information too early.
 Both women and men can make an appointment at our Las Vegas fertility center for proactive fertility testing.

 When women visit us for proactive fertility testing, we will likely perform bloodwork to assess the levels of important reproductive hormones, such as anti-Mullerian hormone (AMH).
 This information can help our doctors estimate how many eggs a woman has left in her ovaries.

 Along with this bloodwork, our Las Vegas fertility center may also perform a transvaginal ultrasound to examine a woman’s ovaries.
 This examination can also help our doctors determine whether a woman has any uterine abnormalities.